martlin2cz/Jevernote/README.md

  - alike the git, `.jevernoteignore` file
  - `--save` (with backup before override)

-To see other possibilities of jevernote, run with `--help` flag or take a look
+To see other possibilities of jevernote, run with `--help` flag.

 ## For developpers